 Decide on Your Theme

 My grandmother’s tea cups were my jumping off point, so the rest of the decor (style and colours) stemmed from there.
-Find something that inspires you and run with it.
+Find something that inspires you, whether it’s a vintage style party or not, and run with it.

 For a budget-wise party, base your theme around what you already have on hand.
 For instance, I only bought fresh flowers and a pattered pillow cover (that I planned on buying anyway).
 I “shopped” my house for the rest of the decorations.